adriancastrorodera/api-rest-kiosk-node/README.md

 ## Suggestion to how to deploy this in a production environment
 - [Using Docker or manully] Deploy this in a server as a service.
 You can use Jenkins as CI or do manually.
-- [Using Docker or manully] Deploy this in AWS as a service using AWS services like EC2.
+- [Using Docker, Cloud Formation or manully] Deploy this in AWS as a service using AWS services like EC2.
 You can use Jenkins as CI or do manually.
-- [Using Docker or manully] Deploy this in AWS as a AWS Lambda.
+- [Using Docker, Cloud Formation or manully] Deploy this in AWS as a AWS Lambda.
 Also, you can deploy each endpoint as a AWS Lambda and use and AWS Api Gateway to route the request.
 - [Using Docker or manully] Use before solutions using Azure.
 - Use Third party service to deploy the proyect in a server as a service (like nssm).